orsinium-labs/dethklok/README.md

 > We are here to make coffee metal.
 We will make everything metal.
 Blacker than the blackest black times infinity.
 > - Nathan Explosion, Dethklok

-Most uncomporomissing Python code formatter ever!
+The most uncompromising Python code formatter ever!

 Dethklok uses a few code formatters under the hood: